Introduction to employee compensation

 Establishing a compensation strategy for a company is crucial for every business, especially for startups.
 An employee compensation strategy is a method by which a company decides how and what they wish to offer an employee in exchange for obtaining professional and productive services.
 The strategy that the company plans needs to be reasonably competitive, structured, and affordable.

-The employee compensation strategy has to be structured to meet your business circumstances and help the overall company.
 If your company is a startup or a small enterprise, you may not be able to offer a high salary to your employees like other large companies.
 Hence, it is essential to gather various options and choose the best ones to compensate your staff.
 This should be the ones that would both attract and retain the best employees that you need in your business.

 Don’t depreciate the number and the value of the benefits that your business can offer to employees.
 These also might be the things that are not available in the large companies.
 Your company can have the benefits like a flexible environment, lack of hierarchy, opportunities for interesting work and so on.